iaghidro/react-generator/README.md

     npm link

 ## Usage

-1) Start app from a directory of your choosing
+1) Create a new directory after your component, ex: 'myComponent'

+2) cd into your directory

+3) start the generator

     yo rlreact

-2) follow prompts :)
+4) follow prompts :)

+## Next Steps

+Once you've created your new component, here are the next couple of steps that require a manual touch (for now)

+1) add the new reducer to the root reducer in appRoot/reduxReducer

+2) add an api to the model instance located in models/

+3) add the new component to the barrel file for angular access in appRoot/index.js